PrestaShop/docs/src/content/1.7/development/architecture/domain-exceptions.md

 So now, if we are editing a category and it fails for some reason (e.g. the database is not responding), the controller will catch the `CannotEditCategoryException` (which is a child of `CategoryException`) and display a specific error message to the user.

-## But there are so many new exception classes.
-I'm scared!
+## Why are there so many new exception classes.

 **Don't be!**